One of my clients recently told me (and gave permission to quote this),

 Let me explain.

-For instance, quietness or introversion is sometimes looked down on… in Western culture, and in our own minds.
+For instance, quietness or introversion is sometimes looked down on… especially in the U.S., and in our own minds.
 It might be seen as “anti-social.”

 But it turns out being quiet allows powerful new ideas to arise within us, and it allows good listening.
 Those traits are so needed in our world.
-Einstein was an introvert.
-Rosa Parks was an introvert.
-They both made a huge difference in the world.
+Einstein, Rosa Parks, Eleanor Roosevelt, and Rachel Carson were introverts, and their introversion was part of what made them great at what they did.
+They all made a huge difference in the world.

 I see this happen with my clients frequently, where at first they apologize for some trait, and later they are thrilled about it.
 It’s exactly what makes them unique.
 And the world needs that unique trait.
 It might be their superpower!